 We’ve written before on the opioid epidemic several times, and all of it is a concern, but nothing is more of a concern than drug addiction signs in children.
-Two of the more recent posts can be seen here and here.
 Just remember, when you’re raising a child, one of the more important things to be concerned about is the answer to the question: “Is your child on drugs?”
 According to ASAM (American Society of Addiction Medicine) the use of both illegal and prescription opioid abuse has increased almost every year this decade.

 While the statistics show that the largest increase in heroin use is among the older generation (40+ age group), it still shows a significant increase in younger people, enough of an increase to cause any parent concern.
 That’s why parents need to be aware of drug addiction signs in children.

 If you’re thinking you have nothing to worry about because the statistics show that the older age group is the one harming themselves—think again.
 Below is a chart from Business Insider showing overdose deaths by age groups.